dougclarke/localdomain/README.md

 # LocalDomain
 Home on the Interwebs.
-Loosely inspired by the [Laravel Sail](https://laravel.com/docs/8.x/sail) project, LocalDomain is a PHP / Laravel based application stack with custom artisan commands for managing the entire stack using Podman rather than Docker.
+Loosely inspired by the [Laravel Sail](https://laravel.com/docs/8.x/sail) project, LocalDomain is a PHP / Laravel based application stack with custom artisan commands for building and managing the entire stack using rootless, non-root containers with Podman rather than Docker.

+The only thing that sudo / root is required for here is installing the systemd files generated from the pod if you so desire.

 Currently the stack is built / composed from the following container images: